-During the reporting period, to ensure existing suppliers met the expectations of our modern slavery risk management commitments, we applied the due diligence process, including issuance of the Questionnaire to the top 15 suppliers which we identified as having a potentially 'high' modern slavery risk profile.
+During the Reporting Period, to ensure existing suppliers met the expectations of our modern slavery risk management commitments, we applied the due diligence process, including a request to existing suppliers where a new risk was identified.

-The response to these Questionnaires assist us to form a view as to whether the third party has modern slavery-related policies or procedures in place including training for employees.
+The response to our request, assisted us to form a view as to whether the third party has modern slavery-related policies or procedures in place including training for employees.

-As noted above, our review and assessment of the completed Questionnaires and due diligence processes has not identified any material modern slavery risks in respect of these key suppliers.
+As noted above, our review and assessment of the completed Questionnaires including additional requests for further information and due diligence processes has not identified any material modern slavery risks in respect of these key suppliers.